 Menu

-Although there are a number of ways easements can be created, they all share common characteristics such as being of permanent duration and running with the land.
+Although there are a number of ways easements can be created, they all share common characteristics, such as being of permanent duration and running with the land.
 Some easements must be recorded, while others are effective without the necessity of recording.
-It is crucial to seek the advice of a knowledgeable attorney to ensure that an easement has been properly created and that it allows the use that is desired by the parties.
+It is critical to seek the advice of a diligent attorney to ensure that an easement has been properly created and that it allows the use that is desired by the parties.
+At White and Bright, our easement attorneys work with our clients to achieve the results they need — whether the resolution be reached through negotiation or litigation.

 © 2024 White and Bright, LLP